caverage/pymvf/README.md

 3. Install dependencies:
         python -m pip install -e ".[tests]"

-4. Run initial detect-secrets scan: detect-secrets scan > .secrets.baseline

-## Usage

-### Editor Setup
+#### Editor Setup
 Optimally your editor should be setup to run pylint, black, isort, and mypy when saving a file.
-You should ensure that the configuration is being pulled from the project directory(e.g. .pylintrc).
+You should ensure that the configuration is being pulled from the project directory (e.g. .pylintrc).
 Editors like Atom and VS Code's Python plugins will default to doing this, but you should ensure your editor behaves that way.

-### Creating a module

-Every project should contain a single module in a folder named appropriately.

-### Running Tests
+#### Running Tests
 Tests can be ran with the following command, replacing $module_name with your module:

-    pytest --cov=$module_name --cov_config=setup.cfg
+    pytest --cov=pymvf --cov_config=setup.cfg

 Any files that begin with test_ in the tests will be automatically picked up by pytest.
 Running with the --cov flag will show the amount of code coverage for each file in the project.